 But what is SSD storage, and why do so many people recommend it?

-How an SSD Works
+How an SSD Works – in-depth

 To understand how an SSD works, you must first understand how legacy storage components like HDDs (hard disk drives) work.